 While the term limit for an independent director of a Bank may only serve as such for a maximum cumulative term of nine (9) years.
-After which, the independent director shall be perpetually barred from serving as independent director in the same Bank but may continue to serve as regular director.
-The nine (9) year maximum cumulative term for independent director shall be reckoned from 2012.
+After which, the independent director shall be perpetually barred from serving as an independent director in the same Bank but may continue to serve as a regular director.
+The nine (9) year maximum cumulative term for independent directors shall be reckoned from 2012.

-The Bank maintains a succession management plan, with primary consideration on the qualification, knowledge, skills, and experience of the employee.
+The Bank maintains a succession management plan, with primary consideration on the employee's qualifications, knowledge, skills, and experience.